2002 Mustang Custom Sound System Install

-The amp installation is Warren's crowning touch.
+The amp set-up is Warren's crowning touch.
 In keeping with the goal of a "stealthy" installation, the amps are behind the rear seats, out of sight until the seats are folded down.

 The two Rockford Fosgate amps are linked together by a cosmetically matching "Power Link" and sit behind a Plexiglas panel framed by yellow and black vinyl.
 For a great look at night, Warren backlit the panel with 6" blue neon tubes.
-He sandblasted the Crutchfield logo onto the Plexiglas so it glows blue when the lights, controlled by a switch in the front, are turned on.
-It looks great both day and night!
+He sandblasted the Crutchfield logo onto the Plexiglas so it glows blue when the lights (controlled by a switch in the front) are turned on.

 Since the amps are sealed into a box, proper ventilation is essential.
 Warren drilled ventilation holes into the back of the amp enclosure and hooked up four 12-volt fans.

-The power specs for the amps are as impressive as the installation.
+The power specs are as impressive as the installation.
 The Power 851X pumps out 110 watts RMS to each Polk/MOMO component, while the 1001bd stokes up the Solo-Baric subs with 500 watts RMS apiece.
-1,440 watts of continuous power not too shabby!
+1440 watts of continuous power — not too shabby!

 To get the best possible performance out of the Polk MOMO components, Warren did some clever tweaks.
 The components' crossovers have a Selectable Tweeter Output Level feature.
 For the front speakers, this is set to "0 dB," and in the back, to "-6 dB."
 Also, the "mid-range extension" switch on the front crossovers is set to "on."
 This allows more high frequencies to flow to the front woofers.
 The end result is a better imaging in the front end, since there are more high frequencies there.